 Description: Arched rectangular shape; ovolo moulded edging; date in arch; below arch two parallel, vertical straps, each with a buckle at the top; initials left and right of centre; rectangular stamp with bird, four times across top; larger rectangular stamp with unidentified animal, twice below initials.

 Notes: The buckles suggest a connection with the Pelham family; the initials may relate to Sir Thomas Pelham, Bt.
 (1597-1654) who owned and operated ironworks at Waldron in Sussex.
-An example at Great Dixter, Northiam, has a different arrangement of the same stamps.
-This would appear to be a copy of a casting of the original pattern to which additional stamps had been added.
+This is one of a few examples of a copy of a casting of the original pattern to which additional stamps had been added.
 Formerly part of the Ade Collection (from Grove Hill, Hellingly, Sussex).

 Inscription: 1642 / T P